hkhdair/hkhdair.github.io/_posts/2023-03-21-Mastering-Natural-Language-Processing-with-PyTorch-A-Complete-Guide-for-Beginners_-Part1-Text-Classification-with-Torchtext-and-Word-Embeddings.md

 <!-- #region id="Q7g5b71ZwGKJ" -->
 One last note before starting the modelling, we used `batch_first=False` in `pad_sequence` in our custom collate function above, and the benefit is to make the padded sequences have a shape of (sequence_length, batch_size), which is the expected input shape for the model in PyTorch.

-Great, we are done with preprocessin our data, let's build our model now.
+Great, we are done with preprocessing our data, let's build our model now.
 <!-- #endregion -->

 <!-- #region id="GDrAw03IxO7O" -->